IkennaEgwim/Expenso/README.md

 - **ChatGPT** - For providing AI-driven information gathering and troubleshooting support.
 - **Google** - For being an indispensable search engine for research and troubleshooting.
 - **Lighthouse** - Used for auditing and improving performance, accessibility, best practices, and SEO, ensuring a high-quality user experience.
+- **Am I Responsive** - Used to check if the site is responsive on different screen sizes.

 ### Acknowledgements